tuann99/esl_scripts/README.md

 **Creator:** Tuan N.

 ## Description
-This document contains instructions for running various scripts for data extraction, analysis, and visualization.
-Users should clone the repo to
+This is a repo for scripts used in the lab for tasks such as data management and visualization.
-'C:\Users\user_name\' to be able to use the scripts as they are.

 ## Scripts Available
 ### pdr_summary_stats_rlde.py